 - Hayes Inc., Hayes Medical Technology Directory Report.
 Proton Beam Therapy for Thoracic and Abdominal Organs.
 Lansdale, PA: Hayes, Inc.; October 2006.
 Reviewed September 2010.
 Archived November 2011.

 - Hayes, Inc. Hayes Medical Technology Directory Report.
 Proton beam therapy for prostate cancer.
-Lansdale, PA: Hayes, Inc.; June, 2016.
+Lansdale, PA: Hayes, Inc.; June, 2016; reviewed May, 2018.

 - Hickey, BE, Lehman, M, Francis, DP, See, AM.
 Partial breast irradiation for early breast cancer Cochrane Database of Systematic Reviews Issue 7.
 Art.
 No.: CD007077.DOI: 10.1002/14651858.CD007077.pub3.